Anderson Carter

-Anderson Carter (October 10, 1926 – October 2000) was an American politician.
-He served as a Democratic member of the New Mexico House of Representatives.
+Anderson Carter (October 10, 1926 – October 13, 2000) was an American politician.
+He served as a Democratic member of the New Mexico House of Representatives, but switched parties and was twice the Republican nominee for the United States Senate.

 Life and career

-Carter was born in Roswell, New Mexico.
+Carter was born in Roswell, New Mexico in 1926.
 He attended Eastern New Mexico University.

-Carter served in the New Mexico House of Representatives from 1953 to 1960.
+He served in the New Mexico House of Representatives from 1953 to 1960 as a Democrat, but later left the Democratic Party and became a Republican.
+Carter led the Barry Goldwater presidential campaign in New Mexico in 1964.

+He ran unsuccessfully for the U.S. Senate twice as the Republican nominee, both times against Democratic incumbents: Clinton Anderson in 1966, and Joseph Montoya in 1970.

-Carter died in October 2000, at the age of 74.
+Carter died on October 13, 2000, at the age of 74.